CHAMPION316/alien-invaders/README.md

 ### 7.1 Content

 - I would like to thank Tim from [_Tech with Tim_](https://www.youtube.com/c/TechWithTim) from YouTube because with the short time that I had after returning from an isolated ship with no internet that required me to postpone my course.
 I needed guidance and understanding for a language I was not able to practice since September of 2021.
-It wasn't until now about a 1.5 weeks ago that I was finally home capable of of speeding up the process even then I am struggling to grasp a lot of the concepts because of the short time I had.
+It wasn't until now about 1.5 weeks ago that I was finally home and able to begin this project.
+I will credit Tim with the code I have written which is also open for personal use and learning with a few adjustments as to how I prefer the game to be played and with the creation of my own PNG images.

 ### 8 Acknowledgments